-Is there an ideal workout and diet for each person?
+Is there the ideal diet and training for each person?

 Of all the doubts, this is number one.

-Should I follow a low-carbohydrate diet or a flexible diet?
+Should I follow a low-carb diet or a flexible diet?

-And as for training, which is the one that gives the most results?
+And as for training, which one gives the most results?
 How many times a week should I do it?

 These are just a few of the many examples, but is there really a perfect plan?